 One note on the carbs, as I use sweet dates here rather than low carb sweetener: One date has about 5 grams of carbs, most of them sugars.
 In these chocolate truffles I use three dates for sweetening, yielding about 20 balls.
 So the dates contribute just about 1.3 grams of carbs to each ball.
 So really nothing to worry about unless you munch them all up in one go – tempting maybe, but unlikely still.
 Enjoying one or two should be within your range unless you are on keto.
 If you prefer low carb sweeteners, use stevia drops or sukrin melis.
 Add stevia drop by drop to the chocolate avo mixture until it is sweet enough.
 For sukrin gold, 1-2 tbsp should be enough.

-As for the avocado, ideally open it up at the last possible moment.
+As for the avocado, it has to be perfectly ripe.
+It should be soft and bright green, without its fibre already starting to darken.
+You ideally open it up at the last possible moment.
 Avo turns brownish in an instant, so it’s best to only cut it open while your chocolate-coconut oil mix is on the stove to melt.
 If you have several avos at home, use the softest one – the softer the flesh, the smoother the mix.

 Once you’ve made them a few times, you may like to experiment a bit with added flavours.
 You could use 1 tbsp of cocoa nibs for extra crunch, stir in some ground nuts or almonds or add 1/2 tsp chili flakes for some spice.
 Dark chocolate and chili are a much better match than you’d expect!